ChamberZ1/rf-adventures/README.md

 # rf-adventures
-Stuff I do with an RTL-SDR v4 and Windows laptop.
-I became interested in radio frequencies (RF) when I was doing research on Wi-Fi hacking (specifically the difference between 2.4 GHz and 5 GHz Wi-Fi).
-I learned that so many things that I use have to do with RF: Wi-Fi, Bluetooth, NFC, Microwaves, radio, etc. So, I began researching RF as it was so fascinating, but the more I dug, the more complex it got.
-I am a hands-on learner so I figured I'd acquire an RTL-SDR dongle and start out with simpler goals like tuning in to radio stations, public police radio, and air traffic.
-I'm documenting my journey here so I can come back and review my notes.
-I'll do occasional clean-ups as this repo expands.
+This repo contains documentation of my RF exploration with an RTL-SDR v4 and a Windows laptop.

+I became interested in radio frequencies (RF) while researching Wi-Fi hacking, specifically the differences between 2.4 GHz and 5 GHz Wi-Fi.
+I realized that so many technologies operate in the RF range: Wi-Fi, Bluetooth, NFC, Microwaves, radio, and more.

+As I dug further into RF, I quickly became overwhelmed with information.
+Being a hands-on learner, I decided to acquire an RTL-SDR dongle and start out with simpler goals like tuning in to radio stations, public police radio, and air traffic.
+I'm documenting my experiment, observations, and notes here so I can review and build on them over time.
+I’ll periodically clean things up as the repo evolves.

 # Setup
 ### What I used